Yosemite’s early history and inhabitants

 Early Indian inhabitants of Yosemite

 Yosemite, named by the Miwok people “Yos s e meti” translates to “those who kill” due to a renegade grouping of multiple tribes lead by their Chief Tenaya.
 These Yosemite people named their own valley Owwoni (large mouth) referring to the village of Ahwahnee with the sheer valley walls.
 The people called themselves Ahwahnechee or dwellers of the Ahwahnee.
 The name Yosemite coined by L.H.
 Bunnel from the Mariposa battalion in honor of the people that they were about to capture and drive away from the Valley.
+Part of the discovery of Yosemite Valley and things to do in Yosemite with kids is experiencing the magnificent history, culture and of course the gorgeous landscape in this national park.

 An indian settlement at Ahwahnee